1. Dynamic Bond Funds

 b.
 Macroeconomic Factors

 Factors like oil prices, fiscal deficit, and new government policies could all affect the returns from the dynamic bond funds.
-One should always stay invested for more extended periods to minimize the short-term risks.
+One should always stay invested for more extended periods to minimise the short-term risks.

 c.
 Risk Factors

 The price of bonds is inversely proportional to the changing interest rate.
-So, if the interest rate is increasing, then the price of the bond will decrease and vice versa.
+So, if the interest rate is increasing, then the cost of the bond will decrease and vice versa.
 As the interest rates continue to fall, the price of the bonds will rally to the extent based on the remaining maturity.
 The fund manager may also hold some short-term and medium-term corporate bonds that additionally generate interest income.

 f.
 Free from usual Debt Fund Mandate

 Generally, all debt funds should adhere to its investment mandate.
 Example, a short-term bond fund can only invest in short-term securities and vice versa.
 However, dynamic bond funds need not follow this rule.
 They can invest in long-term securities for one month even.
 It all depends on the interest rate movement.

 4. How a Dynamic Bond fund works